-Why should you learn about psychology?:
+Why study psychology?

 Many of our social problems-crime, war, hate, obesity, drug abuse, climate change, etc. are problems of behavior and thinking.
-In order to address these problems, we need to understand our own behavior and thinking.
 We need to study psychology.
 If you don't understand some of the factors that influence your thinking and behavior, you will be unable to make the changes in your life that you want and the problems you face will continue.
-Learning how we think and behave is challenging and uncomfortable because we can realize that our behavior is involved with these social problems.
-It can change the sense of who you are and your view of life events.